Genji, Haiku, Rumi, Tagore, Ah Q

 This mini-novel shamed and shocked the country out of its delusion.
 For the first time, a Chinese was saying openly to all Chinese that China was not superior to the foreign devils.
 It was, in fact, a very sick patient, and if shock treatment was not given soon, it would die.
 The country could well be broken up into a welter of European-administered colonies, much like India and South-east Asia.

-Ah Q's style is stream-of-consciousness, much like Mrs Dalloway by Virginia Woolf and Heart Of Darkness by Joseph Conrad.
+The story is told in a stream-of-consciousness narrative, much like Mrs Dalloway by Virginia Woolf and Heart Of Darkness by Joseph Conrad, with authorial comments embedded.

-Lu Xun's language is plain, sombre and detailed.
-In a deadpan manner he recounts the anti-hero's ancestry and misadventures.
-There is no moralising, commentary or judgment, just the shock of the Chinese reader recognising himself in the bumbling Ah Q.
+Lu Xun’s language is plain, sombre and sly.
+With deadpan humour he recounts the anti-hero’s ancestry and misadventures.
+There is no need to moralise or make judgment: the shock of the Chinese reader recognising himself in the bumbling Ah Q was good enough.

 INDIA